EFFECTIVE February 1st, 2024

 Conduct & Safety:

-- Any unsportsmanlike conduct or abuse will cause an exhibitor to be dismissed by the judge, Horse Show Chairman or any member of the SSC Board of Directors.
+2. Any unsportsmanlike conduct, abuse or inappropriate behavior will cause an exhibitor to be dismissed by the judge, Horse Show Chairman or any member of the SSC Board of Directors.

-- If an exhibitor pays by check and the check does not clear at deposit, the exhibitor must pay their past show balance and any SSC accrued bank fees in full before they are permitted to show in any future SSC Horse Shows or Gymkhanas.
+3. If an exhibitor pays by check and the check does not clear at deposit, the exhibitor must pay their past show balance and any SSC accrued bank fees in full before they are permitted to show in any future SSC events.

 Show Etiquette and Grievances:

 Add/Scratches for classes:

 1. Please provide any class adds to the Horse Show staff prior to class start

 2. Please notify the Gate Caller, Ring Steward and/or the Horse Show staff of scratches as soon as possible

 1. All questions concerning patterns should be addressed prior to the start of the class with the Horse Show staff or judges

 2. It is the exhibitor's responsibility to understand where he/she should be at the time of his/her class.
 A 2-minute gate call will be announced, once those two minutes have expired, the class will begin and no additional horses will be permitted to enter the class.